-Hurricane Isaias batters Bahamas as storm targets entire U.S. East Coast
+Hurricane Isaias charges toward Florida as storm targets U.S. East Coast

-Hurricane Isaias became 2020′s second Atlantic hurricane overnight Thursday on its way to the Bahamas, which it has already begun to blast with drenching rain, strong winds, and ocean surge.
-The storm is now poised to ride up the East Coast, first encountering Florida this weekend before zipping up the rest of the Eastern Seaboard through the Mid-Atlantic and New England during the first half of next week.
+Hurricane Isaias, is charging ever closer to the Florida as the dangerous storms threatens the entire U.S. East coast.
+The storm is presently blasting the Bahamas with drenching rain, strong winds and ocean surge.

-Tropical storm conditions could begin along the east coast of Florida as soon as Saturday as the storm makes a beeline northward on a menacing path along the coast.
+Hurricane conditions could begin along the east coast of Florida, including a storm surge up to several feet above normally dry land, as soon as Saturday as the storm makes a beeline northward on a menacing path along the coast.

-“There is a risk of impacts from winds, heavy rainfall, and storm surge late this weekend from the northeastern Florida coast and spreading northward along the remainder of the U.S. east coast through early next week,” wrote the National Hurricane Center.
+“There is a risk of impacts from winds, heavy rainfall, and storm surge spreading along much of the the U.S. east coast through early next week,” the National Hurricane Center wrote.

-North Carolina, in particular, may be hit hard by the storm Monday into Tuesday, where Isaias could crash ashore.
+North Carolina, in particular, may be hit hard by the storm from Monday into Tuesday, where Isaias could crash ashore.
+A mandatory evacuation for Ocracoke Island has been ordered beginning at 6 a.m. on Saturday.
+Governor Roy Cooper issued a state of emergency and urged anyone who needs to evacuate to stay with family and friends or at a hotel, if possible, because of social distancing precautions at shelters.

+Cooper said those needing to use shelters will be screened for symptoms be given personal protective equipment, such as masks.
+“With the right protection and sheltering, we can keep people safe from the storm while at the same time trying to avoid making the pandemic worse.
+A hurricane during a pandemic is double trouble.
+But the state has been carefully preparing for this scenario,” Cooper said via Twitter.

 Earlier this week, Isaias dropped up to 8 inches of rain in southwest Puerto Rico, and knocked power out to more than 400,000 residents on the island.